Anusha Damayanthi

-Anusha Damayanthi (අනූෂා දමයන්ති) (born February 11, 1978) is an actress in Sri Lankan cinema and television.
+Pussallage Anusha Damayanthi Gunathilake, popularly known as Anusha Damayanthi (අනූෂා දමයන්ති) (born February 11, 1978), is an actress in Sri Lankan cinema and television.
 She started her career in 1996 from Cheriyo Darling and won Dance Stars Dance reality show title in 2011 which was telecast on Swarnavahini.

 Theater work

 She has acted few stage dramas.
 Her first stage acting came through Indian Sagare drama directed by Sisil Gunasekara.
 She then acted on Vaniciye Twinsla, and Dancing Super Star.

 Television

 She contested for the reality dance program Dance Stars Dance and won the competition.